A Guide to Rideshare Apps in Italy – Uber Alternatives in Italy

 Free Now App (FreeNow was previously known as MyTaxis)

-Free now is a ridesharing app widely used across UK and Europe, including Italy.
+Free now (formerly MyTaxi) is a ridesharing app widely used across the UK and Europe, including Italy.
 I have used FreeNow several times in the UK and Europe and found the service to be reasonably good.
-It is similar to Uber other than the fact that it connect users with licensed taxi drivers rather than private drivers like Uber.
-It’s available in many Italian cities, including Rome, Milan, Florence, and Naples.
+It is similar to Uber other than the fact that it connects users with licensed taxi drivers rather than private drivers like Uber.
+The app ensures regulated fares with no surge pricing.
+Free Now operates in many major Italian cities, including Rome, Milan, Florence, and Naples.

 IT Taxi App